 NOLO recommends writing down damage in detail.
 For instance, instead of writing “damaged fridge,” write “large dent on right-hand refrigerator door.”

-Make sure to attach images to each item on the list, as well.
+Make sure to attach images or videos to each item on the list, as well.
 The bottom line is, the more thorough your inspection, the better you can repair all the damage needed, and the more confident your resident will feel about their new home.

 Once you’ve finished the inspection, give a copy of the report to your resident, or share it through your resident portal.